18F/health-tracking-course/collections/_rubric/oo-medium-1.md

 * User stories
 * Epics

 Watch the video below as Anissa Deanna gives us a glimpse into this process and tells us what these terms means and their purpose in planning projects.
-Her video is from an Agile perspective, but gives a good overview of the terms and the process.
+Her video is from an Agile perspective, but gives a good overall overview of the terms and the process.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Fw98L-kcRpc" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>